HOW IS THE ROOM HEATED?

 MY BACK (KNEE, ANKLE, hip) HURTS AND I AM SCARED!
 CAN I STILL COME?

 Talk to the teacher before class, or email us at firstname.lastname@example.org.
 In most cases, you can still do class and get the benefit.
 Our classes are not for perfect, healthy bodies.
 You will learn to listen to your body.
-Talk to the teacher; our training and experience will help you find the right way to get the most out of your practice.
+Our teacher’s training and experience will help you find the right way to get the most out of your practice.
 You start from where you are at and go from there.